What is digital sovereignty – and how Microsoft sparked the trend.

 In the EU, digital sovereignty is trending.
 Businesses and authorities are starting to adopt sovereign solutions from Europe.

-Interestingly enough, this statement came shortly after another sovereignty wake-up call: The Chief Prosecutor of the International Criminal Court (ICC), a court based in The Hague and central to Europe’s upholding of human rights, suddenly found that his email account was shut down.
+Interestingly enough, 2025 saw another sovereignty wake-up call for Europe: The Chief Prosecutor of the International Criminal Court (ICC), a court based in The Hague and central to Europe’s upholding of human rights, suddenly found that his email account was shut down.
 The service provider?
 Microsoft.
 The reason?
 Mr. Trump.
 In February, Trump sanctioned International Criminal Court (ICC) for issuing arrest warrants for Israeli Prime Minister Benjamin Netanyahu and his former defense minister, Yoav Gallant.
 The court argued that the Israeli politicians have committed war crimes by restricting humanitarian aid in Gaza amid the war against Hamas, thus, harming civilians.

 Israeli officials denied all charges, and, consequently, US President Donald Trump issued sanctions against the ICC saying that the court had committed “illegitimate and baseless actions targeting America and our close ally Israel”.
 Trump also called the warrants “baseless arrest warrants”.